premAI-io/Ayup/README.md

 Or using Nix to build/run the project...

-3. `nix run .#dev` in another terminal to start buildkit
+3. `sudo nix run .#dev` in another terminal to start buildkit
-4. `nix build` build the whole project
+4. `sudo nix run .#server` run the server
 5. `nix run .#cli` run the cli

-Presently Docker and buildkit are required to be present.
-Buildkit is provided by Nix, but Docker needs to be installed by other means.
+Also you don't need to Git clone this project onto a system to run it with Nix.
+You can run the flake from this repo with

+`sudo nix run github:premAI-io/Ayup#<dev,server,cli>`

+Or if you want to try out a dev branch

+`sudo nix run github:<user>/<repo>/<branch>#<dev,server,cli>`

-## Logs and tracing
+# Logs and tracing

 Open Telemetry is used to collect ~~logs and~~ traces which requires some kind of collector and UI.
 To use Jaeger on your local system do